- Ontario schools will reopen for in-person learning on Monday, premier's office says.

 What's happening around the world

-As of early Tuesday morning, there have been more than 142.1 million new cases of COVID-19 reported worldwide, according to a tracking tool maintained by Johns Hopkins University.
-The reported global death toll stood at more than three million.
+As of early Tuesday morning, roughly 310.5 million cases of COVID-19 had been reported worldwide, according to Johns Hopkins University's coronavirus tracker.
+The reported global death toll stood at more than 5.4 million.

 Credit belongs to : www.cbc.ca